 1. Keep a record

 Something as simple as writing down each expense can go a long way.
 Try to make a habit of making a note of every cost that you incur.
-This can include day-to-day needs, such as groceries, phone bill, electricity bill, gas, dining out, gym subscriptions, and more.
-You must also add debts and liabilities like mortgage, loans repayments, credit card bills, etc. Having a list of monthly expenditure will present you with an accurate image of your spending.
-This will further help you to eliminate unnecessary expenses and save more towards unexpected contingencies.
+This can include day-to-day needs, such as groceries, phone bills, electricity bills, gas, dining out, gym subscriptions, and more.
+You must also add debts and liabilities like mortgages, loans repayments, credit card bills, etc. Having a list of your monthly expenditure will present you with an accurate image of your spending.
+This will further help you to eliminate unnecessary expenses and will help you save more for unexpected contingencies.

 2. Use automated payments